www-splitcells-net/net.splitcells.network/README.md

 ## Service Tasks And Projects
 Tasks that are being worked cyclically, and probably will never be finished.
-* Features
+* Add or improve features.
-* Cooperation And Symbiosis
+* Foster cooperation and symbiosis.
   * Migrate inactive tickets into source code repository, so that they each one acts as trigger at one fitting position.
-* Maintenance
+* Maintain project.
   * Update dependencies.
   * [#72 Improve Software Quality](./src/main/md/net/splitcells/network/tickets/open/72.md)
   * Improve Test Coverage.
 See the [Project Status chapter](#project-status).